-The designated lead staff and governors are also responsible for Previously Children Looked-After.
-A Post-CLA student is one who is no longer looked after in England and Wales because s/he is the subject of an adoption, special guardianship or child arrangements order which includes arrangements relating to with whom the child is to live, or when the child is to live with any person, or has been adopted from 'state care' outside England and Wales; and a child is in 'state care' outside England and Wales if s/he is in the care of or accommodated by a public authority, a religious organisation or any other organisation the sole or main purpose of which is to benefit society.
+The designated lead staff and governors are also responsible for Previously Looked-After Children.

+A previously looked-after child is one who is no longer looked after in England and Wales because s/he is the subject of an adoption, special guardianship or child arrangements order which includes arrangements relating to with whom the child is to live, or when the child is to live with any person, or has been adopted from 'state care' outside England and Wales; and a child is in 'state care' outside England and Wales if s/he is in the care of or accommodated by a public authority, a religious organisation or any other organisation the sole or main purpose of which is to benefit society.

-Post-CLA support arrangements are distinct to those for CLA, and are responsive to the needs of the child and family using the appropriate school support systems which will include PPG but not the PEP process.
+Post-LAC support arrangements are distinct to those for LAC and are responsive to the needs of the child and family using the appropriate school support systems which will include PPG but not the PEP process.

-We aim to help raise Post-CLA parents' and guardians' awareness of the PP+ and other support - this includes encouraging parents of eligible children to tell the school if their child is eligible to attract PP+ funding; and play a key part in decisions on how the PP+ is used to support them.
+We aim to help raise previously looked-after children's parents' and guardians' awareness of the PP+ and other support for previously looked-after-children - this includes encouraging parents of eligible previously looked-after-children to tell the school if their child is eligible to attract PP+ funding; and play a key part in decisions on how the PP+ is used to support previously looked after children.

-As a Trust we recognise that not all Post-CLA are underachieving, while some may be underachieving and not eligible for funding.
+As a Trust we recognise that not all Post-LAC are underachieving, while some may be underachieving and not eligible for funding.
 We plan to use our funding creatively to support any individual in which any area of under-performance is evident.

-For further information on use of Pupil Premium funding please visit the relevant schools website.
+For further information on use of Pupil Premium funding please visit the relevant schools website